eadorin/target-enhancements/readme.md

 ## Usage & features
 - Replaces the colored baubles for users targeting a token with their avatar.
 (Now with NPC Support!)
 It will fall back to token if an avatar is not supplied
-- Adds new "targeted token" indicators
+- Adds new "targeted token" indicators, including animations
 - Adds a new button under "Basic Controls" to remove all of a user's current targets/selections
 - Allows the GM to select tokens (<SELECTED>) and then target other tokens as <SELECTED>
 - Experimental --&gt; adds the ability to hold the &lt;T&gt; key down and click enemies to target them